The Americans with Disabilities Act of 1990 - Title I

-- modifications or adjustments that enable a covered entity's employee with a disability to enjoy equal benefits and privileges of employment as are enjoyed by its other similarly situated employees without disabilities
+- Modifications or adjustments that enable a covered entity's employee with a disability to enjoy equal benefits and privileges of employment as are enjoyed by its other similarly situated employees without disabilities.

-Reasonable Accommodations Request Process
+Reasonable Accommodation Request Process

 In the event that a qualified individual with disability would like to request a reasonable accommodation, the request process is as follows: